Updated August 24, 2018

-The sobering facts about my UK football experience are that my obligations to the human race, as the result of God’s gift to me for my opportunity to practice medicine, are more important, than football.
+The sobering facts about my UK football experience are that my obligations to my family, the human race, and the Almighty, as the result of my blessings, are more important, than football.

 I am dedicated to the administration of the covenants of my Oath of Hippocrates to all human beings, including Charlie Bradshaw.